 Fighting for the Rights of Patients and Families in Indiana

-With more than 15 years of legal experience, the Law Office of Kelley J. Johnson tirelessly pursues justice for victims of medical malpractice and their families in Indiana.
+With nearly 20 years of legal experience, the Law Office of Kelley J. Johnson tirelessly pursues justice for victims of medical malpractice and their families in Indiana.
 Pursuing compensation after a medical error in Indiana is a difficult task and requires the assistance of an attorney with extensive experience in this area of the law.

 If you have suffered serious injury because of a negligent health care provider or facility, or if you have lost a loved one due to medical malpractice, you and your family may be eligible to recover compensation for the harm you have suffered.
 Contact us today to schedule a free consultation.
 We will provide a comprehensive review of your case and discuss the legal options that may be available to you.